openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet SHOULD NOT include potentially sensitive information in the Authorization Request, such as that including clear-text session information as a `state` parameter value, or encoding it in a `redirect_uri` parameter.
-A third party may observe such information through browser history, etc. and start correlating the user's activity using it.
+A third party may observe such information through browser history, etc. and correlate the user's activity using it.

 ## Credential Issuer Identifier